In this post I’ll show you how to fix your 404 error pages in WordPress easily, using the tools that are available to you.

 You’re not finished yet, head back to your Google webmaster tools account, and mark the 404 error page URL you’ve just created a redirection as “fixed”.
 See image below.

-In addition to this tutorial, I created a video showing you how to fix error pages in more detail should you want to check it out.
+In addition to this tutorial, I created a simple video tutorial showing you how to fix error pages in more detail should you want to check it out.
 You can find it here on my YouTube channel.
 Or watch it below.

 If you have any questions please don’t hesitate to get in touch with me.
 I’m always here to help.